 Just as dangerous as it is illegal, prostitution creates some financial problems in society.
 The legal consequences of prostitution and solicitation charges create a growing financial burden for taxpayers.
 Additionally, the safety and health risks from STD’s and assault often result in emergency room visits from many addicts who do not have health insurance, which adds to the financial burdens of taxpayers.
 Another overwhelming burden on society is the spread of harmful and life-threatening STDs, which carry a high price, even for those who do have health insurance.

-Dangers of Drug Addiction Can be Overcome
+Overcome the Dangers of Drug Addiction

 Understanding the dangers of drug addiction for both the addicts and society as a whole can project a dark picture.
 Indeed, addiction is a dark life, but there is hope.
 Thankfully, countless addicts have turned their lives around to become healthy, sober, and productive members of society.
 We achieve this through the help of effective addiction rehabilitation treatment.